 The selection of the appropriate diameter of the flowmeter depends on the diameter of the pipeline on which it will be installed, as well as the value of the flow of liquid flowing in this pipeline.
 The minimum measuring range of a given flowmeter corresponds to a linear liquid flow velocity of 0.3 m/s, while the maximum measuring range is for a liquid flow of 10 m/s.
 The optimal measuring ranges correspond to the linear velocities of the liquid flow from 2 to 6 m/s.
-Factory-set measuring ranges taking into account the optimal linear flow velocities are given in
+Factory-set measuring ranges taking into account the optimal linear flow velocities are given in Table 4.
+Flow values for the PEM-1000 flowmeter.

-Table 6.
 Measurement at liquid linear velocity of less than 0.1 m/s is not recommended.